 The last decades have witnessed the development of key data resources, expertise and methodology that have allowed use of such data for pharmacoepidemiology.
-The ENCePP Inventory of Data Sources contains information on existing European databases.
-However, this field is continuously evolving and it is recommended to look for recently published reviews and lists of databases.
+The ENCePP Inventory of Data Sources contains information on existing European databases that may be used for pharmacoepidemiology research.
+However, this field is continuously evolving.
+Multi-centre studies presenting lists of databases are regularly published.

 A description of the main features and applications of frequently used electronic healthcare databases for pharmacoepidemiology research in the United States and in Europe is presented in the book Pharmacoepidemiology (B. Strom, S.E.
 Kimmel, S. Hennessy.
 6th Edition, Wiley, 2019, Chapters 11-14).
 In general, the limitations of using electronic healthcare databases should be acknowledged, as detailed in A review of uses of healthcare utilisation databases for epidemiologic research on therapeutics (J Clin Epidemiol.
 2005; 58(4): 323-37).